 The lack of predation from other animals, such as cougars, also means that urban areas’ raccoons’ mortality rates are lower than those in rural areas.

-In large cities, there are often hunting and trapping restrictions that allow the Raccoon population to expand.
+In large cities, hunting and trapping restrictions often allow the Raccoon population to expand.

-A Raccoons home range is usually about 1 mile in urban areas; this is vastly lower than that of rural landscapes.
+A Raccoons home range is usually about 1 mile in urban areas; this is vastly lower than in rural landscapes.
 Raccoons in urban areas can travel through sewers to move between locations.

-Cities, despite their diseases and cars, are the safest place for Raccoons.
+Despite their diseases and cars, cities are the safest place for Raccoons.

 The first known sighting of a raccoon in an urban area was in Cincinnati in the 1920s.